The School of Psychology at Canterbury Christ Church University has a dedicated team of research-active staff who are passionate about teaching.

 This MSc is designed for psychology graduates who are considering onward study in clinical psychology.
-It is delivered in collaboration with our Doctorate in Clinical Psychology, at the Salomons Centre and includes the provision of specialised teaching from qualified clinical psychologists.
+It is delivered in collaboration with our Doctorate in Clinical Psychology, at the Salomons Institute and includes the provision of specialised teaching from qualified clinical psychologists.
 Training in research methods on this course will offer you opportunity to engage in sophisticated, postgraduate level research in clinically-related areas of psychology.
 At the end of the course you will have gained an in-depth knowledge of theory, practice and research in clinical psychology, a discipline that involves the application of the scientific theory and principles of psychology to help understanding in the alleviation of psychological distress, and in promoting well-being.
 Find out more about our Foundations in Clinical Psychology, MSc.

 MSc Psychology (Conversion Course)